A Town Called Panic: Characters

 Cowboy is a toy figurine of a cowboy in a blue shirt and brown leather trousers, with a hat and, most of the time, a rifle.
-Cowboy is rather cowardly and not really bright, often getting himself into bad situations through his recklessness and childish behaviour.
-He has something of a sibling rivalry with Indian (though they most likely aren't really related), and is intimidated by Horse.
+Cowboy is rather cowardly and not really bright, often getting himself into bad situations through his reckless behaviour.
+He has something of a sibling rivalry with Indian (though they most likely are not really related), and is intimidated by Horse.